Tony118g/bundu-restaurant/README.md

     ![Denied reservation message image](documentation/readme-images/denied-reservation-message.png)

-    * **Deleted reservation response** - If a user deletes a reservation request whilst a staff is viewing pending reservations and has not refreshed the page.
+    * **Deleted reservation response** - If a user deletes a reservation request whilst a staff member is viewing pending reservations and has not refreshed the page.
 When the staff user tries to approve/deny the deleted reservation, a message appears to inform them that the reservation no longer exists.

     ![Reservation no longer exists message image](documentation/readme-images/non-existant-reservation-message.png)